 In late 2017, both LinkedIn and Reddit launched native video, and based on its success, Reddit launched in-stream video ads a year later.
 In 2018, mobile video app TikTok became the most valuable startup in the world.
 Twitch also had a breakout year in 2018, with its gaming livestreams seeing a 21% increase in viewership (that same year, YouTube game streams were down 12%).
 In 2019, Twitter released a new camera feature, encouraging filming from within the app.

 Video production has also gotten much easier in recent years.
 Whether you’re an individual or a small business, technical whiz or software newbie, anyone can make a video.
-This process has been brought about through increasingly high-quality smartphone cameras, fast internet connections, and products like Soapbox and free video editing software.
+This process has been brought about through increasingly high-quality smartphone cameras, fast internet connections, and products like Wistia’s video recording and editing features.